The Swiss drone industry is spreading its wings in the events industry

 Switzerland, a pioneer of the drone industry

-The association’s mission is to represent, defend and promote Swiss companies.
-It estimates that the Swiss drone industry has created more than 500 jobs in the country.
+Since March 2018, the rapidly emerging Swiss drone industry has its own industry body.
+Drone Industry Association Switzerland’s mission is to represent, defend and promote Swiss drone companies with an export focus.
 It also attracts capital and boosts exports.
-Moreover, the Swiss ecosystem in the commercial drone sector – including Raffaello D’Andrea's artist drones – has twice as many companies as Israel, a country at the forefront of these technologies.
+The Swiss ecosystem in the commercial drone sector – including Raffaello D’Andrea's artist drones – has twice as many companies as Israel, a country at the forefront of these technologies.

-This success is partly due to Switzerland's pragmatic approach to regulation.
-In fact, industry players have been involved in intensive discussions with the Federal Office of Civil Aviation (FOCA) for a number of months.
+Switzerland’s early successes in the nascent commercial drone market are partly due to Switzerland's pragmatic approach to regulation.
+Industry players have been involved in intensive discussions with the Federal Office of Civil Aviation (FOCA) and other stakeholders.
 There have also been meetings with the Federal Department of the Environment, Transport, Energy and Communications (DETEC).
 These meetings aim to establish a regulatory regime for a new category of aircraft evolving in new areas.
 This approach is attracting companies from Silicon Valley and serves as a model for the European Union.

 Switzerland’s Drone Valley comes to Paris